Experienced Counsel Through High-Asset Divorce

 Part of our focus is to understand how you and your spouse managed assets during your marriage.
 For example, if your estranged spouse made a significant amount of money professionally before getting married, you would be entitled to an equitable share of the money, if the money was commingled with the rest of the marital estate.
 Every high-asset divorce is highly complicated.
 We will review your financial records to understand what property needs to be distributed equitably as part of your divorce.

 A key part of our focus will also be to understand the value of your marital property.
 If you owned a family business, our legal team will conduct a business valuation to calculate how much your business is worth.
 We offer a comprehensive approach to help ensure you obtain an equitable share of the marital property, whether you were the wage earner or depended on your spouse financially.

-Contact a Skilled Complex Property Division Attorney in Trenton
+Contact A Skilled Complex Property Division Attorney In Trenton

 If you will be splitting your retirement plan, you will likely need to have a Qualified Domestic Relations Order (QDRO).
 Divorce lawyer Robert Paulbeck has extensive experience handling QDROs and other complex aspects of high-asset divorces.
 Contact his family law firm in Trenton, Michigan, to learn how he can protect your financial interests during a free initial consultation.
+Call 734-692-3225.